Alan Crawford. Registered MBACP | Person-Centred | Addiction | Walk & Talk

 There are times in most peoples lives when we could benefit from talking to someone.
 I offer you an opportunity to explore your concerns in an atmosphere of trust and support with a caring professional.
 This will enable you to find your own answers and way forward, at your own pace.

-Together, we can take stock of where you are; bringing greater clarity and kindness to your experiences.
-This allows us to reflect upon your situation, facilitating deeper insight into how you might choose to live with greater meaning and connection.
+Together, we can take stock of where you are and bring greater clarity and kindness to your experiences.
+This allows us to reflect upon your situation, facilitating deeper insight into how you might choose to live with greater meaning, fulfilment and connection.

-Taking responsibility for your own happiness, you can find the freedom and confidence to make empowered decisions and choices.
-Through counselling, you can come to accept the things that you cannot change, whilst finding the courage to take action to change the things that you can.
+Counselling can help you to find the freedom and confidence to make empowered decisions and choices whilst at the same time facing the limits of our circumstances - you can come to accept the things that you cannot change, whilst finding the courage to take action to change the things that you can.

 In short, working together, we can discover who you are and how you want to spend your time on this earth.
 Counselling can help you to feel better and live life in a more enriching way, with a greater sense of ease and appreciation.